Yellen says US will run out of money by June 5 if debt ceiling not raised

 At the time of Yellen’s letter, leaders had not announced an agreement, after weeks of struggling to overcome key sticking points.

-Republicans are pushing for tougher work requirements for programs like Medicaid, Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF) — changes many Democrats view as a nonstarter.
+Republicans are pushing for tougher work requirements for programs like Medicaid, Supplemental Nutrition Assistance Program and Temporary Assistance for Needy Families — changes many Democrats view as a non-starter.

 Graves told reporters that the “White House has been very difficult” on the work requirements matter, and both sides have had difficulty coming to an agreement on spending for defense and nondefense programs.